-- salaries and related costs, including stock-based compensation and travel expenses, for personnel in our research and development functions; and - depreciation and other allocated facility-related and overhead expenses.
+- salaries and related costs, including stock-based compensation and travel expenses, for personnel in our research and development functions; - depreciation and other allocated facility-related and overhead expenses.

-We expect our research and development expenses to increase substantially during the next few years as we seek to complete existing and initiate additional clinical trials, pursue regulatory approval of zelnecirnon and tivumecirnon and advance other programs into clinical development.
-Over the next few years, we expect our preclinical, clinical and contract manufacturing expenses to increase significantly relative to what we have incurred to date.
+Although we expect our research and development expenses to decrease in the near term due to the clinical holds that have been placed on the zelnecirnon clinical trials described above, we expect to devote substantial resources towards research and development during the next few years as we seek to complete existing and initiate additional clinical trials, pursue regulatory approval of zelnecirnon and tivumecirnon and advance other programs into clinical development.
 Predicting the timing or the final cost to complete our clinical program or validation of our manufacturing and supply processes is difficult and delays may occur because of many factors.